Spectral Recovery of Binary Censored Block Models: Failure of the spectral algorithm

 \section{Failure of the spectral algorithm}

 Similarly to the proof of Theorem \ref{theorem:exact-recovery-spectral}, we apply the entrywise approach to analyze the eigenvectors of $A$.
 Any linear combination of $u_1$ and $u_2$ can then be approximated by $A$ times a vector $z$ that is constant on each community.
 Then we can characterize all spectral algorithms as thresholding weighted degree profiles by a \emph{score} that depends on the vector $z$.
-Sufficiently close to the threshold, we exhibit certain degree profiles that are likely enough to occur, for which there is no way to pick the encoding value $y$ or the weights $z$ in order to separate the communities. \begin{proof}[Proof of Theorem~\ref{theorem:antisymmetric-spectral-failure}] Throughout the proof, we will condition on $\sigma_0$ satisfying $\left| n_1 (\true)- \frac{n}{2}\right| \leq n^{\frac{2}{3}}$ and $\left| n_2 (\true) - \frac{n}{2}\right| \leq n^{\frac{2}{3}}$.
+Sufficiently close to the threshold, we exhibit certain degree profiles that are likely enough to occur, for which there is no way to pick the encoding value $y$ or the weights $z$ in order to separate the communities.
+Specifically, if we take the degree profile that is half way between the expected degree profiles for vertices in the two communities, there will always be a way to perturb it such that vertices with that degree profile are likely to exist in one community and the spectral algorithm classifies them as being in the other.
+Unlike in the symmetric case, the class of spectral algorithms considered here does not have enough degrees of freedom to allow correct separation of vertices with such degree profiles.